ErwanCheriaux/Booster.CodingTest/readme.md

 ## Comments

-Please find a console solution which analizes and display the stream with all statistic information in real time.
+Please find a console solution which analyzes and display the stream with all statistic information in real time.
-The display function and the stream analyzer run in 2 differents threads.
+The display function and the stream analyzer run in 2 different threads.
-There is a NUnit test project for the static class SteamAnalizer.
+There is an NUnit test project for the static class SteamAnalizer.
-The solution can be run from visual studio 2019 as well as a command promt.
-Note the console need to be stretch to view all information.
+The solution can be run from visual studio 2019 as well as a command prompt.
+Note the console needs to be stretch to view all information.

 ### Improvement